gertingold/tools4scicomp/manuscript/git.rst

    :align: center

-   After a tag has been pushed to the remote repository, it can be used on the project's webpag to navigate to the commit associated with the tag.
+   After a tag has been pushed to the remote repository, it can be used on the project's webpage to navigate to the commit associated with the tag.

 Detached head state
 -------------------